ERD-CQC/ERD-CQC/README.md

 `RQ4.csv` presents the results of normalization and comprehensive calculation of various metrics across dimensions such as Complexity, Size, Security, Reliability, Maintainability, and Issue.

+`Metric_details.md` contains detailed explanations and calculations of the metrics.

 ## Scripts

 ### RQ2